razertory/chatframe_release/README.md

 - Live **artifacts** – render React components, HTML, SVG, or code snippets in an isolated sandbox that updates in real time

 ## Pricing
-ChatFrame is currently free in limited features, unlock pro features to get full features
+ChatFrame is currently a paid software product, we support a life time license once the payment is completed.

 ## Feature Map